mjanders6/Minecraft-Installer/README.md

 I have been using [How to Make Minecraft Server on Ubuntu 20.04](https://linuxize.com/post/how-to-make-minecraft-server-on-ubuntu-20-04/#configuring-backups) to make a solid Minecraft server.
 This also works for Ubuntu 22.04.
 I am essentially breaking up this instructions into a python script to automate the process.
 I will then test it out in an Ubuntu 22.04 VM to ensure it works properly.

-I initially crated bash scripts to automate the process. minecraft-install.sh is the script that can also be run to automate the process as well.
+I initially crated bash scripts to automate the process.
+This can be found in [Minecraft-Installer---Bash-Scripts](https://github.com/mjanders6/Minecraft-Installer---Bash-Scripts.git).

 # Minecraft Jar files:
 - [1.20.5](https://piston-data.mojang.com/v1/objects/79493072f65e17243fd36a699c9a96b4381feb91/server.jar)